What to Expect on a Big Island ATV Tour at Aloha Adventure Farm

 ATVs lined up in the Tonga village.

-You’ll stay in a line as you hit the trail.
-It can get very dusty so it’s important to wear goggles and either a face mask or bandana to keep dust out of your mouth.
-These are a lot of fun and everyone on our tour was smiling.
+You’ll stay in line as you hit the trail.
+It can get very dusty, so it’s important to wear goggles and either a face mask or bandana to keep dust out of your mouth.
+These are a lot of fun, and everyone on our tour was smiling.

 Big Island UTV Tour

-I brought my 5-year-old son and we both did the Big Island UTV tour.
-This is the same as the ATV tour except that we road in a UTV (kind of looks like an off-road golf cart) and the tour guide drove us around.
+I brought my 5-year-old son, and we both did the Big Island UTV tour.
+This is the same as the ATV tour, except that we rode in a UTV (it kind of looks like an off-road golf cart), and the tour guide drove us around.

 Image of a woman and 5yo boy riding in a green and black UTV on a Big Island ATV tour near Kona.